 - REST and chill in the fridge for 15-30 minutes

-- SPOON using a teaspoon small lumps of batter, it will make 16-20 cookies
+- SPOON using a teaspoon of small lumps of batter and space apart as these cookies spread a lot.
+It will make 16-20 cookies.

 - BAKE for 13-15 mins until the edges are golden brown

 - COOL on the tray for at least 10 minutes before removing